-This approximately 1.10-acre property is developed with a single-family dwelling and an accessory structure that are appropriate to the Rural Residential zoning district (R-R-B-2.5), 2.5 minimum parcel size.
-The dwelling is a 1,976 square foot two-story structure with three bedrooms.
-Water and sewer are provided by an on-site well (PN 2566) and sewage disposal system (PN 03-036).
+This approximately 10.57-acre parcel is developed with a single-family dwelling, detached garage, barn, and accessory structures that are appropriate to the AG-2 and R-R-B-1 zoning districts.
+The dwelling is a 3,300 square foot two-story structure that was originally built with three bedrooms.
+One room within the dwelling was converted from its original use to a bedroom and the house now contains four bedrooms.
+Water is provided by an approved groundwater well and the property has an approved septic system.